 Fit can spell the difference between a sloppy look and polished look.
-In this article, I share my tips as a fashion stylist and look at the different types of fit to help you decide what really works best for you.
+In this article, I share my tips as a fashion stylist and personal shopping consultant for men and look at the different types of fit to help you decide what really works best for you.

 The fit basics